IDR/deployment/docs/monitoring.md

 - Logs are kept for two weeks.

-## IDR FTP Monitoring

-The IDR FTP server has limited Prometheus monitoring running on the same server with alerts for low available disk space.

 ## IDR Pilot Monitoring

 All IDR pilot test instances are currently monitored by a single monitoring server.
 This is accessed using the same commands as above, using `idr-pilot` as the proxy.

+## IDR FTP Monitoring

+The IDR FTP server has limited Prometheus monitoring running on the same server with alerts for low available disk space.

+## Long term log analysis

+More structure analysis of archived IDR access logs across multiple releases is handled in https://github.com/IDR/idr-log-analysis

 ## Deployment